alphagov/pay-connector/README.md

 ## Graceful shutdown
 When the connector is being stopped it needs to gracefully terminate its background tasks (managed in `QueueMessageReceiver`).
-The main concern it to drain the in-memory queue that stores all the state transition events.
-Killing the emitter task (that reads from this in-memory queue) without making sure the queue is empty would cause state transition events to be lost and Ledger not having the full history of changes that happened to the payment.
+The main concern is to drain the in-memory queue (StateTransitionQueue) that stores all the state transition events.
+Killing the `stateTransitionMessageExecutorService` of QueueMessageReceiver (that reads from this in-memory queue) without making sure the queue is empty would cause state transition events to be lost and Ledger not having the full history of changes that happened to the payment.
-The current logic will check whether the emitter process is being ready for shutdown (by verifying whether the queue is empty) before actually invoking it.
+The current logic will check whether the emitter process is ready for shutdown (by verifying whether the queue is empty) before actually invoking it.
-In order to make sure that it eventually happens there is a limit to the number of checks.
+In order to make sure that the `StateTransitionEmitterProcess` is shutdown eventually, there is a limit to the number of attempts to check readiness for shutdown.

 Example log from the connector shutdown:
  ```shell script